 Myth: Panic Attacks Feel the Same to Everyone

 Since there are ubiquitous signs of a panic attack, people often think they feel the same for everyone.
 When doctors ask people to describe a panic attack, they usually have very different answers.
 One reason is that people don’t explain things the same way.
 However, the other reason is that panic attacks don’t feel quite the same to everyone.
 Because of that, some people feel a rush of heat or feel flushed, while others feel cold.
 For people who don’t understand this fact, it’s difficult to pinpoint the symptoms of panic attacks.

 Myth: Panic Attacks Are Just an Overreaction

+Panic attacks are physical expressions of underlying mental health issues.
+They can severely hinder one’s professional and personal life.
+Yet, they don’t have to cast a shadow over people.
+With the proper support and a patient therapeutic approach, individuals can significantly reduce the likelihood of suffering from panic attacks in the future.
 Santé Center for Healing is here to help you manage your panic attacks and overall mental health.
-We can tell you about what does a panic attack feels like.
-Also, our staff offers several programs to help you overcome panic attacks and substance abuse problems, such as:
+We can tell you what a panic attack feels like.
+Also, our staff offers several mental health services to help you, such as:

 - Cognitive-behavioral therapy

 - Recreational therapy